alekseiM88/teardown-unified-lua-environment/ULE Laser Gun Example/README.md

 ### Licensing
 All files in this directory are property of Tuxedo Labs.
-They are available here for the sake of providing examples for developers of how the Unified Lua Environment works.
+They are available here for the sake of providing an example for developers of how the Unified Lua Environment works.